-So when I was tempted to believe it, okay, no, that's fine.
+No, that's fine.
 I guess it too.
-And so I say to patients that, you know, if they, if they have 60% of the time, a decent posture, it doesn't really matter about the 40%.
-What I don't want is 6% Poor posture.
-Whoever said that well, thanks, man.
-I don't want 6% Poor posture and 40% worse.
-Okay, but to walk around in a sort of artificially, almost balletic, which, as we all know, ballet dancers have as many problems with hyper lordosis as any poor Hit, hit work.
-So the Yeah, so I want 6% Good.
-And for tennis, okay, because we got to get dressed, we got to change light bulbs, we've got to live life.
+And so I say to patients that, you know, if they have 60% of the time a decent posture, it doesn't really matter about the 40%.
+What I don't want is 6% poor posture.
+Whoever said that well, thanks, mum.
+I don't want 6% poor posture and 40% worse.
+Okay, but to walk around in a sort of artificially, almost balletic, which, as we all know, ballet dancers have as many problems with hyper lordosis as any and poor hip work.
+So I want 6% good and 40% is okay, because we got to get dressed, we got to change light bulbs, we've got to live life.
 But I think that's actually a pretty, pretty good picture.
-But just by getting a decent contraction, you're gonna get a bit of lengthening and once again superimposing and it's all monsoon and conceptual, and it works.
-So let's carry on doing the excellent you haven't just said to this patient, Heike, shoulders up to the benefit of the picture.
+But just by getting a decent contraction, you're gonna get a bit of lengthening and once again superimposing and it's all conceptual, and it works.
+So let's carry on doing the exercises.

+You haven't just said to this patient, hoik your shoulders up to the benefit of the picture.